Rastafarian & Jamaican Culture

 From Ska to Reggae: The History, Now, and Future

 Reggae didn’t just drop from the skies; it came out of the heart of Jamaica’s struggles, dreams, and resilience.
-The roots of reggae go deep, reaching back to di 1950s ska scene when Kingston was bubbling with new sounds.
+The roots of this genre go deep, reaching back to di 1950s ska scene when Kingston was bubbling with new sounds.
 Ska, with its lively beats and brass-heavy riffs, was a soundtrack of Jamaican independence and celebration.
 But as time went by, di fast-paced ska slowed down, combining with soul, R&B, and di African-inspired Nyabinghi drumming of Rastafari gatherings.
-This evolution gave …
+This evolution …

 No Wait Till Drum Beat Before You Grine You Axe: The Ultimate Wisdom for Procrastinators in Negril